-As this year celebrates the 20th anniversary of the World Wide Web, we thought it fitting to reflect on the pioneering efforts of web optimization and the building blocks of our present day web analytics solutions.
-Here, we unravel a brief timeline of key events in the web analytics industry.
-These developmental milestones are part of an ongoing collective effort to make the internet a better place for a global community of users.
+We’ve put together a brief history of web analytics: a timeline of key events in the web analytics industry that takes us up to where we are today.
+These developmental milestones are part of an ongoing collective effort to make the Internet a better place for a global community of users.

-The internet is essentially a constant dialogue of HTML code, flowing back and forth between a web user and a web server.
-On Christmas Day 1990, Sir Tim Berners-Lee successfully implemented the first dialogue of this kind, creating the internet as we experience it today.
+The Internet is essentially a constant dialogue of HTML code, flowing back and forth between a web user and a web server.
+On Christmas Day 1990, Sir Tim Berners-Lee successfully implemented the first dialogue of this kind, creating the Internet as we experience it today.

-1996 – Hit counters
+1996 – HIT COUNTERS

 Accrue, Omniture, and WebSideStory were founded.

-Google Analytics quickly became the most widely used web analytics service available.
-Focusing heavily on quantitative analysis, it tied in directly with Googleâ€™s other web marketing offerings.
+Google Analytics quickly became the most widely used web analytics service on the market.
+Focusing heavily on quantitative analysis, it tied in directly with Google’s other web marketing offerings.